jdolitsky/moopo/README.md

 ...
 ```

-If a file named `porter.lua` is detected in the working directory, `lupo` will attempt to use this to generate a `porter.yaml` file in the format expected by Porter, then run Porter itself.
+If a file named `porter.moon` is detected in the working directory, `mupo` will attempt to use this to generate a `porter.moon` file in the format expected by Porter, then run Porter itself.

-Note: if there is an existing `porter.yaml`, it will be completely overwritten.
-You may even wish to place `porter.yaml` in your `.gitignore`, as it is dynamically generated each run.
+Note: if there is an existing `porter.moon`, it will be completely overwritten.
+You may even wish to place `porter.moon` in your `.gitignore`, as it is dynamically generated each run.